Last updated

 query="product planning"

-# No user_id in metadata means search all accessible memories
+# No user filter means search all accessible memories

 )